-Complete revascularization during coronary artery bypass grafting is linked with reduced major adverse events, according to a study published in Annals of Cardiac Anaesthesia.
+According to a study published in Annals of Cardiac Anesthesia, complete revascularization during coronary artery bypass grafting is linked with reduced major adverse events.

 In this study, researchers assessed 3,356 patients who underwent first-time isolated coronary artery bypass grafting procedures.
 They used Kaplan-Meier survival estimates, cumulative incidence function, and Cox regression to analyze outcomes.